giuliocigno/IFTS_developer_19_20/README.md

 Order PLEASE: for every exercise you should consider ADDING your solution ONLY IF it is significantly different from existing ones.
 ...

+You should also read the following introduction: https://guides.github.com/activities/hello-world/